videojs/http-streaming/README.md

 });
 ```

-In addition, there are some special cases that only function when provided as a source
+In addition, there are some options that only function when provided as part of the
-option.
+source.
 For instance, `manifestObject`.
-See [Object as Source](#object-as-source).
+See [Object as Source](#object-as-source) for more
+details on this option.

 #### List
 ##### withCredentials